 Variations in Tobacco Prices in American States

-Just like in Canada, the price of tobacco varies from region to region.
-This blog compiles an annual list of the average price of a pack of cigarettes in each state, and the range is surprisingly large.
-In Kentucky, the cheapest state, the price is barely $5 a pack, while in New York a pack will run you almost $13.
+Just like in Canada, the price of tobacco varies from region to region, and the range is surprisingly large.
+In Missouri, the cheapest state, the price is less than $5 a pack, while in New York a pack will run you almost $11.
 Take a careful look at the price of cigarettes in your destination state: if you're headed to North Dakota, your chances of saving money are much higher.
 If you're visiting Buffalo, you might as well buy your cigarettes at home.

 All prices in USD.